 I offer a mentoring service for the separated or divorced woman who needs to move forward in some area of her life.
 Since we are all different, there is not a one size fits all in most marriages and divorces, therefore we can all use individualized assistance to gain a different perspective.

 How I can be of help?

 Perhaps you need to talk with someone confidentially, outside of family and friends.

 We can set up a convenient time to talk for 30 minutes.
 I will then follow-up with a detailed email with personalized recommendations for your next steps.

-Currently I have a 50% off offer, making it $25.
-If you read the book and are interested in talking further check it out here.
+If you read the book and are interested in talking further check it out on my products page.

 Whatever you decide, I wish you peace and love on your journey. xoxo

 Help support us by clicking on our links at no cost to you.
 Thank you xo